-- 73. The recommendations formulated during the interactive dialogue and listed below have been examined by the Republic of Moldova and enjoy the support of the Republic of Moldova. - 73.1.
-Consider ratifying CED and ICRMW (Argentina); - 73.2.
+73. The recommendations formulated during the interactive dialogue and listed below have been examined by the Republic of Moldova and enjoy the support of the Republic of Moldova:

+73.1.
+Consider ratifying CED and ICRMW (Argentina);

+73.2.
 Pursue the measures in favour of the reinforcement of harmony and tolerance between the different segments of the Moldovan society (Algeria);

-- 73.3.
-Adopt further measures to foster inter-religious communication and public culture of promoting socio-cultural and religious diversity (Thailand); - 73.4.
-Adopt socio-economic measures aimed at ensuring the social and labour integration of the Roma minority (Spain); - 73.5.
-Adopt measures to combat and eradicate cases of xenophobia against this minority (Spain); - 73.6.
-Adopt comprehensive legislation on the prohibition of racial discrimination and xenophobia1 (Russian Federation); - 73.7.
-Provide the national human rights institutions with necessary means so that they can fulfill their mandate and implement their decisions2 (Morocco); - 73.8.
-Adopt a specific policy to address the root causes of domestic violence, particularly violence against women and children, and conduct awareness campaigns, particularly in the rural areas (Canada); - 73.9.
-Encourage awareness of the state language within the society as a whole (Romania); - 73.10.
-Promote greater public appreciation for the importance of according equal rights for the Roma, including freedom from abuse and discrimination (Australia); - 73.11.
-Strengthen its efforts in the prevention, punishment and eradication of all forms of violence against women and the adoption of comprehensive policies for the promotion and protection of the rights of the child, especially those relating to the prohibition of forced labour (Argentina); - 73.12.
-Strengthen programmes of public awareness of the very serious problem of human trafficking and involve all stakeholders in the work (Qatar); - 73.13.
-Further consider measures to clarify the events of April 2009 (Sweden); - 73.14.
-Ensure greater policy and institutional control over the State Security Corps and Forces in order to avoid cases of excessive use of force and abuse against detainees (Spain); - 73.15.
-Ensure the respective participation of national and international NGOs in the follow-up of the universal periodic review process (Bulgaria); - 73.16.
-Engage the civil society in the UPR follow-up process (Poland); - 73.17.
-Enhance cooperation with international community for preventing and combating human trafficking (Nepal); - 73.18.
-Continue promoting gender equality as a national priority which echoes the recommendation of SR on violence against women regarding the acceleration of the realization of women's equality with men in all areas (Turkey);
+73.3.
+Adopt further measures to foster inter-religious communication and public culture of promoting socio-cultural and religious diversity (Thailand);

+73.4.
+Adopt socio-economic measures aimed at ensuring the social and labour integration of the Roma minority (Spain);

+73.5.
+Adopt measures to combat and eradicate cases of xenophobia against this minority (Spain);

+73.6.
+Adopt comprehensive legislation on the prohibition of racial discrimination and xenophobia1 (Russian Federation);

+73.7.
+Provide the national human rights institutions with necessary means so that they can fulfill their mandate and implement their decisions2 (Morocco);

+73.8.
+Adopt a specific policy to address the root causes of domestic violence, particularly violence against women and children, and conduct awareness campaigns, particularly in the rural areas (Canada);

+73.9.
+Encourage awareness of the state language within the society as a whole (Romania);

+73.10.
+Promote greater public appreciation for the importance of according equal rights for the Roma, including freedom from abuse and discrimination (Australia);

+73.11.
+Strengthen its efforts in the prevention, punishment and eradication of all forms of violence against women and the adoption of comprehensive policies for the promotion and protection of the rights of the child, especially those relating to the prohibition of forced labour (Argentina);

+73.12.
+Strengthen programmes of public awareness of the very serious problem of human trafficking and involve all stakeholders in the work (Qatar);

+73.13.
+Further consider measures to clarify the events of April 2009 (Sweden);

+73.14.
+Ensure greater policy and institutional control over the State Security Corps and Forces in order to avoid cases of excessive use of force and abuse against detainees (Spain);

+^{} Conclusions and recommendations have not been edited.

-The recommendation as read in the interactive dialogue: Adopt comprehensive legislation on the prohibition of racial discrimination and xenophobia, which includes the legal responsibility for statements of a racist nature.
+1 The recommendation as read in the interactive dialogue: Adopt comprehensive legislation on the prohibition of racial discrimination and xenophobia, which includes the legal responsibility for statements of a racist nature.

-The recommendation as read in the interactive dialogue: Provide the mediator institutions with necessary means so that they can fulfill their mandate and implement their decisions.
+2 The recommendation as read in the interactive dialogue: Provide the mediator institutions with necessary means so that they can fulfil their mandate and implement their decisions.